quocduongnguyen/nd081-c3-Migrating-Non-Native-Cloud-Applications-project-starter/README.md

    - Azure Web App will take care of displaying and responding to user actions.
    - Azure Function takes care of logical operations.
 In case there are a lot of emails that need to be sent.
 If handling them in Azure Web App, it will take a long time to affect the following operations of the user.
 As for processing in Azure Function, just wait until completion and do not affect Azure Web App
 Moreover, Azure Function only runs when there is an email to send, so there will be no unnecessary costs.
-Using the queue used when there is a failure in Azure Function, we can easily resend/re-read messages from the queue.
+Using the service bus queue when there is a failure in Azure Function, we can easily resend/re-read messages from the service bus queue.